Plant Problems - Soil Borne Insects

 Promote strong, healthy plants, which are more capable of fending off insect

-application.
+a spray application.
 Apply near dark, as nematodes are killed by sunlight.